Firefighters Pull Five From Burning Building

 Lamar Bell was in critical condition at St. Mary’s Hospital before his transfer to the hyperbaric chamber on City Island, said hospital spokesman Tom Hall.

-Mulligan said that five firefighters who rescued the injured residents would receive commendations for heroism.
+Mulligan said five firefighters who rescued the residents would receive commendations for heroism.